-You may know that Kacey Bellamy, assistant captain and defensive star of the 2018 USA Women’s Olympic Hockey Team, is a 3-time Olympian.
-You may know that she has won a remarkable 7 Gold Medals playing for the USA National Team.
+You may know that Kacey Bellamy, former assistant captain and defensive star of the 2018 USA Women’s Olympic Hockey Team, is a 3-time Olympian.
+You may know that she has won a remarkable 8 IIHF Gold Medals playing for the USA National Team and 1 Olympic Gold.
 But did you know she was born in Rhode Island in 1987 and lived in East Providence?

 Hockey entered Kacey’s life in Riverside, where her parents, Maura and Bob Bellamy, grew up.
 They eventually moved to Westfield, MA, where they knew no one.
 “We had to find our own way, without family,” Maura recalled.
 “Hockey started us within the community and grew us within the community.”